Blue Demons open season with exhibition match against Northwestern on Aug. 10 at Wish Field

 Contact Coach Erin Chastain

-It was a history-making season for the Blue Demons.
-Along with the best winning percentage in school history, they also had the best winning percentage in a BIG EAST season and had their highest BIG EAST finish (third).
-They got off to the best start in program history (10-2-2) and beat Georgetown 1-0 in the BIG EAST Championship semifinals.
+It was an eye-opening season for the Blue Demons.
+Along with the second-best winning percentage in school history, they also had the second-best winning percentage in a BIG EAST season and had their second-highest BIG EAST finish (third).
+They got off to the second-best start in program history (10-2-2) and beat Georgetown 1-0 in the BIG EAST Championship semifinals.
 That advanced Chastain's team to its first BIG EAST title game, a 2-0 loss at Marquette which was DePaul's fourth game in nine days.